 Here are the results for all of the positions typically outsourced to labor agencies.

 These survey results allow us to begin identifying trends in the industry when it comes to the ever-important relationship between event companies and their labor agencies.
-Request a live demo now to learn more about how LASSO helps you simplify your workflow when working with your labor agencies and vendors.
+Request a live demo now to learn more about how LASSO helps you simplify your staff management workflow when working with your labor agencies and vendors.